 Office: 1117 Alexander Calder Fine Arts Center

 Paul Wittenbraker received a BA from Wabash College and his MFA from Cranbrook Academy of Art.
-He was director of the Urban Institute for Contemporary Arts in downtown Grand Rapids, and he is now Associate Professor at Grand Valley State University (GVSU).
+He was director of the Urban Institute for Contemporary Arts in downtown Grand Rapids, and he is now Professor at Grand Valley State University (GVSU).
 In 1999, he started Civic Studio, for which he received a Michigan Campus Compact Award.
-Recently, Wittenbraker led the development of the Visual Studies studio major at GVSU.
-In addition to teaching and advising in Visual Studies, he teaches Creative Problem Solving in Foundations.
+Wittenbraker led the development of the Visual Studies studio major at GVSU.
+In addition to teaching and advising in Visual Studies, he teaches Making and Meaning in Foundations.
 Recent public presentations include the lecture "Civic Studio and the Plastic City" as part of the Cranbrook Academy of Art's Critical Studies Series and the exhibit "Facing Michigan" at the Urban Institute for Contemporary Arts.
 Research interests include theories and representations of public space, technology and culture, and policy and cultural institutions.

 Mundus Imaginalis: Intermondo.
 The project includes objects and images in the GVSU DeVos Center Complex.